Visual Marketing at the Retail Shelf

-Convey information - Now that the customer has STOPPED at the shelf and evaluating your food product, how effectively you can convey a clear, compelling message to the shopper gets them from considering to closer to buying your product!
+Convey information - Now that the customer has STOPPED at the shelf and evaluating your food product, how effectively can you convey a clear, compelling message to the shopper that gets them from considering to closer to buying your product!

 Ineffective materials are proven to prevent closing a sale… so could this be why you are not generating sales that get your products off of the retail shelf?

 4C's was meant to be a foundational language.
-The Path to Purchase Institute adopted the 4C's as their criteria for the Design contest.
+The Path to Purchase Institute adopted the 4C's as their criteria for their design contest.
 It also adds science and academics to shopper behavior and POS design.